Who We Are

 John Blodgett

-In John’s tenure at Woodsound, as well as during his previous work, he has seen and worked on an incredibly wide variety of instruments—the finest violins, violas and cellos, vintage Martin guitars and Gibson mandolins, banjos of all sorts—literally any instrument with strings.
+In his tenure at Woodsound, as well as during his previous work, John has seen and worked on an incredibly wide variety of instruments—the finest violins, violas, and cellos, vintage Martin guitars, Gibson mandolins, and banjos of all sorts—literally any instrument with strings.
 John believes there is something to be learned from every specimen that crosses his workbench, and through his exposure to all these he has continued to hone his skills and deepen his insights into the mysteries of what it is that makes a fine musical instrument.

-John builds a variety of mandolin family instruments: carved-top mandolins, mandolas, octave-mandolins, and citterns, all of his own design; designs that are informed by his broad exposure to instruments from the past but which also incorporate modern elements and contemporary understandings of acoustics.
+John builds a variety of mandolin family instruments: carved-top mandolins, mandolas, octave-mandolins, and citterns, all of his own design; designs that are informed by his broad experience with instruments from the past but which also which incorporate modern elements and current understandings of acoustics.

 John is a woodworker and craftsman in the broadest sense of the word.
-Whether it is cutting firewood, designing and building his house, restoring his classic 24' sailboat, or all the way to restoring the finest old violins or cellos, guitars or mandolins, John brings his vast experience, his inventiveness and insight to the work at hand.
+Whether it is cutting firewood, designing and building his house, restoring his classic 24' sailboat, or restoring the finest old stringed instruments, John brings his vast experience, his inventiveness and insight to the work at hand.

 What is the Fine Art of Luthierie?

 A Luthier (from the old French for lute maker) is a maker and/or restorer of acoustic stringed instruments.
 Some luthiers specialize in work on fretted instruments—guitar, mandolin, lute, etc.—while others concentrate on the bowed orchestral instruments—violin, viola, cello, bass.
 A luthier may also specialize in the making and restoring of bows.
-In our shop, different members of our staff specialize in each of these areas while being proficient in them all.
+In our shop, different members of our staff specialize in each of these areas while being proficient in all of them.

 Our goal over the years has consistently been to apply the highest standards of craftsmanship to each project we undertake.
 A few of our most interesting projects are profiled in these pages.